-#comfy swivel chair living room#best comfy chairs for living room#single sofa#comfy chairs for living room#comfy lounge chairs for living room#comfy furniture for small living room#sofa pic#big comfy chairs for living room#comfy accent chairs for living room#small comfy chairs for living roomrating
+#small comfy chairs for living room#comfy accent chairs for living room#big comfy chairs for living room#furniture deals#comfy lounge chairs for living room#comfy furniture for small living room#comfy swivel chair living room#comfy chairs for living room#nursery glider#best comfy chairs for living roomrating

 Spate also told the reporters he was doing the city a favor, since charging for the chairs would keep the undesirables (read – the poor) out of the parks, thereby keeping the parks sparkling clean and free of loiterers who leave a mess in their wake.
 The outrage from the New York City press and from philanthropists came swift.
 Randolph Guggenheimer, the president of the Municipal Council, said he ”saw no good reason for allowing private parties to occupy park grounds and make money through a scheme like this.”
 The New York City Central Federated Union sent a statement to the press denouncing both Spate and Clausen for their ”hideous actions.”
 The New York Tribune wrote in an editorial, ”This is only another instance of the hopeless stupidity of the present Park Commission.”
 The New York Journal also wrote an editorial defending the ”rights of poor people to sit in public park.”
 However, the New York Times saw no problem in what Spate was doing, as long as ”the prices were regulated properly.”